 Michigan Tech’s program has a crazy track record for being one of the best.
-In fact, our undergraduate program is ranked 22nd out of nearly 150 such programs in the nation.
+In fact, our undergraduate program has been ranked in the top 13 for the past 29 consecutive years.
 Add to that a hands-on curriculum, small class and lab sizes, and industry-funded senior capstone design projects, and it’s no wonder why our graduates are recruited by hundreds of companies every year.

 Choose your Focus

 As a mechanical engineering major you can focus on technical areas such as: